Mark Sherman (musician): 1970s

-While still in his teens, Sherman played drums in a trio with pianist Kenny Kirkland.
-Later, Sherman introduced Kirkland to Wynton Marsalis, who would go on to hire Kirkland for his own band.
+While still in his teenager, Sherman played drums in a trio with pianist Kenny Kirkland.
+He later introduced Kirkland to fellow Juilliard student Wynton Marsalis, whom Sherman met when the two struck up an impromptu jam session in a Juilliard practice room; Marsalis subsequently hired Kirkland for his own band after Sherman recommended him.
+Sherman and Marsalis also performed together as substitute musicians in the Broadway pit orchestra of Sweeney Todd.

-In 1978, at age 21, Sherman began working on Broadway and in New York's active studio scene, playing percussion, piano, drums and vibraphone.

 1980s

-Sherman released his first album, Fulcrum Point featuring Mark Gould, Delmar Brown, Rael Wesley Grant and Kenwood Denard, on Unisphere records in 1980.
-This recording turned out to be an unknown fusion classic.
+Sherman released his first album as a leader, Fulcrum Point, on Unisphere Records in 1980, featuring Mark Gould, Delmar Brown, Rael Wesley Grant and Kenwood Denard.

-He spent a lot of his time in the studio in the 1980s, working on commercial jingles.
-Pianist Mike Renzi took him under his wing, connecting him with Peggy Lee and other singers.
-Sherman performed with Lee, Tony Bennett, Mel Torme, Lena Horne and Ruth Brown.
+He spent much of the 1980s working in New York's commercial jingle and studio scene.
+Pianist Mike Renzi became an early mentor, connecting Sherman with Peggy Lee and other vocalists; Sherman went on to perform with Lee, Tony Bennett, Mel Tormé, Lena Horne and Ruth Brown.

-In 1986, after being recommended by Wynton Marsalis, Sherman signed to Columbia Records and released his major label debut, A New Balance.
-Sherman also played on albums by Joe Beck, Maureen McGovern and Peggy Lee.
+In 1986, after being recommended to Columbia Records A&R executive George Butler by Wynton Marsalis, Sherman signed to the label and released his major-label debut, A New Balance, which included the single Changes in My Life.
+Sherman also played on albums by Joe Beck, Maureen McGovern and Peggy Lee during this period.

 1990s

-Sherman continued to perform with Peggy Lee in the early 1990s, appearing on albums by Lee in 1990 and 1993.
-He also began a seven-year playing relationship with Larry Coryell, producing and performing on Coryell's albums I'll Be Over You (1994) and Sketches of Coryell (1996).
+Sherman continued to perform with Peggy Lee in the early 1990s, appearing on her albums in 1990 and 1993.
+He also began a seven-year musical relationship with guitarist Larry Coryell, producing and performing on Coryell's albums I'll Be Over You (1994) and Sketches of Coryell (1996).

-During most of the decade, Sherman was an active studio musician, contributing to albums by Rodney Jones, Gloria Lynne, Michael Bolton, Julian Coryell, LaVerne Butler, Ruth Brown and Maureen McGovern, as well as playing on many film and Broadway soundtracks, including Armageddon, The Lion King, Hercules, and the Broadway versions of Footloose and Kiss of the Spider Woman.
+Through most of the decade, Sherman remained an active studio musician, contributing to albums by Rodney Jones, Gloria Lynne, Michael Bolton, Julian Coryell, LaVerne Butler, Ruth Brown and Maureen McGovern, as well as playing on numerous film and Broadway soundtracks, including Armageddon, The Lion King, Hercules, and the Broadway productions of Footloose and Kiss of the Spider Woman.

-In 1997, Sherman reemerged as a leader playing vibraphone.
-He also formed Miles High Records, releasing High Rolling in 1998 and Spiral Staircase in 1999.
+In 1997, Sherman reemerged as a bandleader focused on vibraphone and formed Miles High Records, releasing High Rollin in 1998 and Spiral Staircase in 1999.

 2000s

-Sherman ended his run with Larry Coryell at the start of the decade, having appearing on three of Coryell's recordings, as well as producing two of them.
-"It's All Over You" CTI, and "Sketches Of Coryell" (Shanachie records), and 2000 recording New High(High Note).
-In addition Coryell recorded 10 of Mark's tunes on these CD's.
-Mark also continued his active career as a sideman, recording with Capathia Jenkins, Jennifer Holliday, Lena Horne, Ann Hampton Callaway, Tony Bennett, Liza Minnelli and many others.
-He appeared on more than a dozen film and Broadway soundtracks, including The Last Mimzy, Failure To Launch, Miss Congeniality, Miss Congeniality 2: Armed and Fabulous, The Alamo and Two Weeks Notice.
+Sherman ended his working relationship with Larry Coryell at the start of the decade, having appeared on three of Coryell's recordings and produced two of them; Coryell also recorded ten of Sherman's compositions during their collaboration.
+Sherman continued his career as a sideman, recording with Capathia Jenkins, Jennifer Holliday, Lena Horne, Ann Hampton Callaway, Tony Bennett, and Liza Minnelli, among others, and appeared on more than a dozen additional film and Broadway soundtracks, including The Last Mimzy, Failure to Launch, Miss Congeniality, Miss Congeniality 2: Armed and Fabulous, The Alamo and Two Weeks Notice.